Crisis accommodation: Assistance and resources

-Assistance is provided to homeless people to improve their living standards and provide them opportunities to become independent.
+Some agencies work with the aim of providing assistance with improving the living standards of homeless people, and with opportunities to become independent.
 The goal of providing housing options is to ensure the safety of people, regardless of their gender.
 These housing options allow the victims to learn a set of skills so that they are able to maintain their homes.
 Legal supports like provision of police powers and provision of SHLV (Staying Home Leaving Violence) schemes are provided through these assistance programs to those whom are in need.

 Safe at Home scheme is integrated in Australia by the government and non-governmental agencies to support the homeless people.
 Programs are provided to homeless people to raise community awareness and educate them on children's homelessness, domestic and family violence, and boost their awareness about mental health.
-The government ensures that they adapt policies such as Housing Establishment Funds to help homeless families navigate from crisis housing to long-term housing of their own.
-It is equally important for the government to be aware of the need for adequate funding for homeless people.
+The State of Victoria uses Housing Establishment Funds (HEFs) provided through agency referrals to alleviate difficulties in paying for rent or basic services.
 There are also schemes provided by non-government agencies to reduce homelessness and help prevent the use of crisis accommodation.
 These housing options provide advocacy and support services to help people improve their amenities and opportunities.